-Now that you know how to remove them, keeping them away from appearing again is also very importan.
+Now that you know how to remove them, keeping them away from appearing again is also very important.
 For this you need to:

-- Stop using eye makeup until mites have fully disappeared from your eyebrows or eyelashes
+- Stop using eye makeup until Mites on Eyebrows have fully disappeared.

 - Throw away any makeup you used prior to contacting mites, to avoid contamination.

-- Make sure your spouse and pets are also checked for eyebrow mites
+- Get your spouse and pets checked for Mites on Eyebrows.

 - Using tea tree soaps and shampoos regularly is also recommended to keep those pesky little mites away for good.

-Many of the options for successful eyebrow mite treatment are explained in this excellent youtube video by Dr. Scott Schachter where he also explains how various methods might work differently.
+Many of the options for successful Mites on Eyebrows treatment are explained in this excellent youtube video by Dr. Scott Schachter where he also explains how various methods might work differently.

 He explains that tea tree oil works best for the infestation, but, as mentioned, it is the most irritating solution and it can cause a heating sensation in some patients, and some patients even claimed that their eyes felt like they are on fire.
 This treatment is only recommended for severe infestations.

-This article is a simple tutorial on how to remove mites from your eyebrows or eyelashes, and it is highly important to me to make sure that these advices lead to a successful treatment.
+This article is a simple tutorial on how to get rid of Mites on Eyebrows or eyelashes, and it is highly important to me to make sure that these advices lead to a successful treatment.
 Let me know in the comment section if you found it easy to follow, and if it helped you to remove your mite infestation.